ill-serve-soup-2/ill-serve-soup-2-backend/README.md

-# JOSH >>> UPDATE THIS TO INCLUDE REGISTER AND LOGIN.
+# >>> UPDATE THIS TO INCLUDE REGISTER AND LOGIN.
 MAKE SURE TO HASH PWs AND GENERATE TOKENS

 ### I am working on creating a registration/login system that will only allow users with certain roles to make changes to the database.
 Should have that going by Sunday night, as long as I don't hit any problems.